A Motivic Pairing and the Mellin Transform in Function Fields

 Collecting like terms and writing $m_1,n_1 = (1,0)^\top$ and $m_2,n_2 = (0,1)^\top$ gives

 Finally, if we set $\bz = (0,0,0,0,-1)^\top$ and if we let $p_4$ denote the projection on to the $4$th coordinate, then by \cite[Ex.
 6.2]{GND20b} we find

 thus giving us a ``product formula" for $\zeta_A(1,3)$.
-The above strategy applies equally well to $\zeta_A(\fs)$ for any $r$-tuple $\fs$, but it becomes increasingly difficult to calculate the individual terms involved in the left hand side of \eqref{E:MZV product formula}. \end{example}
+The above strategy applies equally well to $\zeta_A(\fs)$ for any $r$-tuple $\fs$, but it becomes increasingly difficult to calculate the individual terms involved in the left hand side of \eqref{E:MZV product formula}.
+Studying this phenomenon for a general $r$-tuple will be the subject of a future project. \end{example}

 \begin{remark} We observe that certain zeta values seem to appear in the terms of our product formula above.
 For example, the term

 Examining the formula for $\Phi^\star$ given in Example \ref{Ex:MZV (3,1)}, we see that the 4th coordinate of the above expression equals